Guides to Spain's cities, areas and lifestyle

 Almería – guide to one of Spain's most diverse natural areas

-Almería is located in the region of Andalusia in southern Spain.
-The city's name comes from Arabic and roughly means "a mirror to the sea".
-Almería city is really beautifully located by the sea and the long sandy beach in the center is a given destination.
-The city generally has a character of peace and quiet.
-The area is mainly known for the dramatically beautiful and…
+Almería is located in the Andalusia region of southern Spain.
+The city's name comes from Arabic and means roughly "a mirror to the sea".
+Almería city is truly beautiful by the sea and the long sandy beach in town center is a must-see.
+The city has an overall character of peace and quiet.
+The area is primarily known for the dramatically beautiful and

 Read the whole